-Net domestic consumption of natural gas (excluding natural gas used as raw material) was 521 million Sm3 in 2014.
-This is a 1 percent increase from the year before.
-The increase was in Liquefied Natural Gas (LNG), while natural gas transported in pipelines decreased and consumption of Compressed Natural Gas (CNG) was unchanged.
+Net domestic consumption of natural gas (excluding natural gas used as raw material) was 494 mill.
+Sm3 in 2015.
+This is a small reduction from the year before (498 mill.
+Sm3) The reduction is due to less consumption of LNG in the industry, while there is a small increase in the use of gas transported in piplines.
+The figures for 2015 are not final.